-Waterfalling is an ads inventory mechanism that publishers use to unload the remaining inventory“>inventory they could not sell at a premium price.
-Thus, with waterfalling publishers sell the remaining inventory at subsequent lower price tiers to maximize profitability.
+Waterfalling is an ad inventory mechanism that publishers use to unload the remaining inventory they could not sell at a premium price.
+Thus, with waterfalling, publishers sell the remaining inventory at subsequent lower price tiers to maximize profitability.

-In short, this is a technique that publishers use to maximize their profits on otherwise unsold inventory“>inventory of impressions they have on a web property.
+In short, this is a technique that publishers use to maximize their profits on an otherwise unsold inventory of impressions they have on a web property.

 Why do publishers use waterfalling?

 Publishing business models primarily make money by selling impressions or clicks to advertisers.
 However, medium to large publishers handle millions of impressions each month.
 Optimizing the processes of those “inventories” is critical to maximizing profitability.

 Waterfalling, therefore, is a process where publishers manage to sell the remaining inventory, which could not be sold at a premium slot.
 Indeed, only a fraction of the overall inventory can be sold at a premium slot, and if the publisher didn’t manage to sell the remaining inventory, this would account for lost money.

 Waterfalling consists of a process where ad inventories are divided in tiers based on the bidding of advertisers:

 When Publisher A could not sell the whole inventory through the primary ad network, the unsold impressions will go through a second partner ad network to sell that inventory at a lower price to consume the remaining part of the unsold impressions.
 If not all impressions are consumed at that tier, the waterfall moves to the next partner ad network until the consumption of the inventory.

 While this process might sound simple in theory, that is complex in practice.
 At this stage, publishers are trying to maximize their income by looking to sell at the highest rate possible per CPM and to make sure most of the potential ad inventory gets sold.